February 22, 2019

 Hiring a growth marketing agency means entering into an important relationship, and you want to make sure everyone is on the same page about how things should go.
 How often will you meet?
 What does an agenda look like for a typical meeting?
 How are reports delivered?
 Who is the day-to-day contact?
 What does the agency expect from you when it comes to time commitments, approvals, etc.?
 If there is a process you’re not so keen on, don’t consider it a make-or-break.
 Communicate your preferred working style or process early on and ask how the prospective agency would accommodate this and what solutions they would employ to get there.
 Top growth advertising agencies build processes around what’s worked well, but like everything they do, they can adapt and create to meet your unique needs.

 4. How do you measure success?

 A strong answer to this question is qualitative and quantitative.
 A great growth advertising agency will want you, the client, to be happy first and foremost.
 To achieve that, you’ll need open communication, unburdened collaboration, and transparency, among other things.
-But this desire should never come at the expense of strong, forthright and data-backed counsel.
+Bringing in a Communication Agency to help here can be a great boon, as this desire should never come at the expense of strong, forthright and data-backed counsel.
 Hiring a team of “yes” men and women never works out well in the long run.
 Don’t be afraid to challenge the candidate to tell you how they communicate bad news (and just the good) or when they fundamentally disagree with a client’s proposed approach.

 On the other hand, the quantitative answer might include mentions of any programs, including proprietary software, the team uses.
 An overview of reporting is always helpful so you know what to expect, and so that you can ask if the growth marketing agency has the ability to surface certain numbers if they’re tied to your KPIs.